Dec 20, 2022

 - The web browser fetches the website content from the IP address and loads it on the user’s screen.

 Some cases may require you to modify a domain name’s DNS records.
 One example would be when you want to switch web hosts or point the domain name to a different IP address.
 That’s where the DNS Zone Editor comes into play.

 Note that any changes made to the DNS records won’t take effect immediately.
 Depending on which type of record you modify, the process may take up to 24 hours.

 What Are Nameservers?

 Nameservers store all of the DNS records of a domain name and use them to find the domain’s associated IP address.
 They’re also responsible for directing traffic to the website the domain belongs to.

-When a user registers a domain name, the registrar will provide them with at least two nameserver values.
-One will serve as a backup while the other one is down.
+When a user registers a domain name, the host will provide them with at least two nameserver values.
+One will serve as a backup if the other one goes down.